barryels/realworld-mithril/readme.md

 `domain/index.js`

 Handles app-level concerns and is UI agnostic.
 It handles communication with the external API (which should be abstracted away into a separate module for larger apps).
-One of its responsibilities is to abstract any API-level changes away from the rest of the app..
 It has a basic `store` data object which can be (relatively) easily replaced by Redux, mobX, etc. with/out Immutable data structures.
+It has two public interfaces:
+- `store` is a way to read values
+- `actions` has a set of functions which can be called in order to mutate state

 `ui/router.js`